tsboom/dwetl/README.md

 #### Testing scopes

-- Tests for other scripts are located in `dwetl/tests`.
+- Unit tests for DWETL loading steps are located in `dwetl/tests`.
 - Unit tests for each reader, writer, and processor are located in `tests` in `reader`, `writer`, and `processor`.
 These tests are quick and use dictionaries to imitate reading and processing rows from the ETL database.
 - An end-to-end DWETL test per dimension is done within `dwetl/tests` ie: `test_bib_rec_etl.py`.
 These tests use the test database and write to the various stage tables.